robertbyers1111/portfolio-2024/README.md

 ---
 ## speedtest

-A Python script to spawn an instance of Ookla's speedtest CLI utility.
-Results are appended to an external file in JSON format.
+A Python project to assist in identifying weak signals in different rooms of a house.
+A timeseries data set is maintained in JSON format.
+Ookla's speedtest CLI utility is spawned, with results appended to the JSON file.
+The data is then plotted as a timeseries (bandwidth and total throughput, both upload and download) using matplotlib.

 Features of note
 - Nested JSON modeling with Pydantic